 Some of Granite's tenants engage in industrial operations using hazardous materials.
 Under various federal, state, provincial and local environmental laws, ordinances and regulations, a current or previous owner, an occupier or previous occupier, and their directors and officers, may be liable for costs to remove and remediate contaminants at an affected property, as well as at off-site affected properties.
 Such laws often impose liability whether or not the owner or occupier knew of, or was responsible for, the presence of the contaminants.
 In addition, the presence of contaminants and hazardous building materials (such as asbestos) or the requirement to remediate, may materially impair the value of Granite's properties and adversely affect its ability to borrow by using affected properties as collateral.
-Certain environmental laws and common law principles can impose liability for contamination, and third parties may seek to recover from owners and prior owners and their directors and officers are subject to these potential liabilities.
+Certain environmental laws and common law principles can impose liability for contamination, and third parties may seek to recover from owners and prior owners and their directors and officers for damages.
+As an owner and prior owner of properties, Granite and its directors and officers are subject to these potential liabilities.